-Recommendation number 4 suggests that when starting opiates for chronic pain, immediate-release opioids are recommended over longer-acting medications.
-Long-acting opioids are associated with a higher risk of overdose when compared to immediate acting opioids.
+Recommendation 4 suggests that when starting opiates for chronic pain, immediate-release opioids are recommended over longer-acting medications.
+Long-acting opioids are associated with a higher risk of overdose when compared to immediate-acting opioids.

-The Food and Drug Administration (FDA) reported in 2014 that extended-release or long-acting opioid pain medications should be used only when pain is severe enough to necessitate daily, around the clock long-term opiate treatment when other options are not effective, not tolerated or would not offer adequate pain management.
-They should not be used on an as needed basis.
+The Food and Drug Administration (FDA) reported in 2014 that extended-release or long-acting opioid pain medications should be used only when pain is severe enough to necessitate daily, around-the-clock, long-term opiate treatment when other options are ineffective not tolerated or would not offer adequate pain management.
+They should not be used on an as-needed basis.

 Other key points under this recommendation include:

 - Certain medications are only appropriate for opioid-tolerant patients.
-An opioid-tolerant patient is defined as someone who has taken 60 mg daily of oral morphine, 30 mg daily of oral oxycodone, or equianalgesic dosages of other opioids for at minimum one week.
+An opioid-tolerant patient is someone who has taken 60 mg daily of oral morphine, 30 mg daily of oral oxycodone, or equianalgesic dosages of other opioids for at least one week.

-- There is not enough evidence to determine if taking immediate-release opioids for breakthrough pain when using ER/LA opioids is safe outside of palliative care, end of life care, and active cancer.
+- There is not enough evidence to determine if taking immediate-release opioids for breakthrough pain when using ER/LA opioids is safe outside palliative care, end-of-life care, and active cancer.

-- The use of abuse-deterrent technologies makes it more difficult and less rewarding to manipulate the opioids.
-While they still can be abused, it is more difficult to do so.
-The abuse-deterrent technology does not prevent unintentional overdose, and the document from the Center for Disease Control does not make recommendations regarding abuse-deterrent formulations.
+- Using abuse-deterrent technologies makes it more difficult and less rewarding to manipulate opioids.
+While they can still be abused, it is more difficult to do so.
+The abuse-deterrent technology does not prevent unintentional overdose, and the Center for Disease Control document does not make recommendations regarding abuse-deterrent formulations.

-- Methadone has been found to have the highest number of overdose deaths when compared to other opioids when prescribed for chronic pain.
+- Methadone has been found to have the highest number of overdose deaths compared to other opioids prescribed for chronic pain.
 Methadone also has cardiac complications such as QT prolongation and cardiac arrhythmias.
-Also, methadone has a variable and long half-life, which can complicate when peak respiratory depression occurs.
+Also, methadone has a variable and long half-life, which can be complicated when peak respiratory depression occurs.
 There is more interindividual variability in the pharmacodynamics of methadone when compared to other opioids.
-Methadone should only be used by prescribers that are familiar with the unique pharmacodynamics and are willing to closely monitor patients on it.
+Methadone should only be used by prescribers familiar with the unique pharmacodynamics and willing to monitor patients on it closely.

 - The pharmacodynamics of transdermal fentanyl is also complex.
 A gradual increase in serum concentration is noted over the first 72 hours.
 Absorption can be variable based on factors such as external heat.

 - Opioid treatment should not be initiated with ER/LA dosing, and this type of medication should not be used for intermittent use.
-They should be considered only in those who have severe pain and have used intermediate release opioids daily for at least seven days.
+They should be considered only in those with severe pain who have used intermediate-release opioids daily for at least seven days.

 Recommendation five suggests that when starting opiates, the lowest effective dosage should be prescribed.
 Extreme caution should be used when opiates are prescribed.
-The risks versus benefits should be reevaluated with dosages above 50 morphine milligram equivalents (MME)/day are used.
+The risks versus benefits should be reevaluated with dosages above 50 morphine milligram equivalents (MME)/day.
 If dosages above 90 MME/day are used, careful justification should be documented.

-Benefits of high dose opioids are not well established, and higher doses are associated with more harms such as opioid use disorder, overdose, and motor vehicle accidents.
+The benefits of high-dose opioids are not well established, and higher doses are associated with more harms such as opioid use disorder, overdose, and motor vehicle accidents.